fwextensions/fwjs-errata/README.md

 ## Assignment in `if` statements

-Although normally an error, the JavaScript syntax allows you to assign a value to a variable within the expression of an `if` statement.
+Although usually unintended, the JavaScript syntax allows you to assign a value to a variable within the expression of an `if` statement.
 However, the Fireworks JS engine interprets an assignment as a check for equality and doesn’t perform the assignment:

 ```JavaScript
 var a = 0;